laheadle/timeReader/Readme.md

 You Start in 'Word Mode':

 * Click a word and go to the first occurrence of it, highlighting all occurrences in the paragraph.
-* left and right arrow to go to the previous/next paragraph containing of the word
+* left and right arrow to go to the previous/next paragraph containing the word.
-* Ctrl-click to select a word and stay on the current paragraph
+* Ctrl-click to select a word and stay on the current paragraph.

 Hit Escape to switch to 'Date mode'

-* Click a paragraph to go to the first occurrence of a year or month
+* Click a paragraph to go to the first occurrence of a year or month.
-* left and right arrow to go to the previous/next occurrence of a date
+* left and right arrow to go to the previous/next occurrence of a date.
-* Ctrl-click to select a date and stay on the current paragraph
+* Ctrl-click to select a date and stay on the current paragraph.